 Place of birth: Manhattan, New York

-Brief biography: Jane studied medicine at Meharry Medical College and Harvard Medical School.
-After spending some time as a residential doctor at Bellevue and Harlem Hospital she would decide to dedicate herself to medical research.
+Wright's father was one of the first African American graduates of Harvard Medical School, and he set a high standard for his daughters.
+Wright studied medicine at Meharry Medical College and Harvard Medical School.
+After spending time as a residential doctor at Bellevue and Harlem Hospital she would decide to dedicate herself to medical research.

-This decision would dominate her career until she retired in 1985 after which she was appointed Emeritus Professor at New York Medical College in 1987 until the time of her death.
+Wright retired in 1987, after which she was appointed Emeritus Professor at New York Medical College until her death in 2013.

 Scientific discipline: Mathematician and Computer Scientist